Economic climate, market and competition

 - Cost pressure on the public sector could increase: Ordering behavior could also change and tenders could expand to include on-demand, minibus and shuttle services.
 This increases the cost pressure on established providers.

 - Supply chain visibility: Transparency in the value-added chain is one of the top trends in logistics.
 Start-ups and established players see data and analysis solutions as a significant business opportunity.

 - Goods structure effect: The production share of highly specialized goods such as pharmaceuticals and high-tech products is growing strongly.
 At the same time, types of goods with a generally lower weight and higher value density, such as electronic components, are growing at an above-average rate.
 Heavy, bulky goods, such as steel, paper and chemicals are becoming less important.

-The demand for our products and services is partly dependent on the development of our customers’ sales markets:
+The demand for our products and services is partly dependent on the development of our customers:

 - Our customers’ economic development dictates their need for storage and transport services, which in turn affects our freight forwarding and logistics businesses.
 In addition, there may be structural changes in the production structures of our customers.
-The rising costs of globally distributed production make more regional production more efficient.
-Another reason for regionalization is the use of production innovations, such as automation, modularization and 3D printing with the potential to relativize wage cost differences and economies of scale.
+The rising costs and risks of globally distributed production make regional production more efficient.
+Another reason for regionalization is the use of production innovations such as automation, modularization and 3D printing with the potential to relativize wage cost differences and economies of scale.